 Dagda is the Celtic God of Agriculture and Wisdom.
 He is one of the most important ancient gods in Irish mythology and is the father of all the other Irish gods and goddesses.
 Dagda was a member of the Túatha Dé Danaan, and his name translates to ‘Good God‘.

-When Dagda returned to Ireland with the Túatha Dé Danaan, he brought with him three important objects: a club, a harb, and a cauldron.
-His magical club was the most powerful weapon among the ancient gods.
+When Dagda returned to Ireland with the Túatha Dé Danaan, he brought three critical objects: a club, a harp, and a cauldron.
+His magical club was the most potent weapon among the ancient gods.
 One end was responsible for killing his enemies, and the other had the power to resurrect the dead.

 Dagda’s harp was also magical; it played itself.
 The harp’s music could change the seasons and control people’s emotions.
 One of the earliest legends in Celtic mythology tells of Dagda’s harp being stolen and his journey to retrieve it.

 The third object, Dagda’s cauldron, provided an endless food source.
-No matter how much he took from the cauldron, it never ran empty.
-The cauldron provided infinite nourishment to the ancient gods in the forms of fruit and swine.
+No matter how much he took from it, it never ran empty.
+The cauldron provided infinite nourishment to the ancient gods in the form of fruit and swine.

 Belenus